goglesquirmintontheiii/streamdeck-plus-software/README.md

 ***WARNING: THIS SOFTWARE IS IN ITS BETA PHASE, EXPECT ISSUES/INCONVENIENCES UNTIL THE FIRST RELEASE HAS BEEN MADE.
-I"M AIMING TO CREATE THE FIRST RELEASE BY MAY 5TH 2024***
+I"M AIMING TO CREATE THE FIRST RELEASE BY MAY 12TH 2024*** (More work needs to be done for a production version, so this has been moved from the 5th to the 12th)

 That said, you *can* use the software currently (it is usable), just beware it still needs to be modified for easy use on all distros and devices.